TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

    - Log in as the IAM user (or use their access credentials) and attempt to perform EC2 operations in us-west-2 (should succeed).
    - Try accessing EC2 resources in other regions (should be denied).

+## Key Notes:
+- Condition Key Used:
+  - aws:RequestedRegion is used to specify the region in API requests.
+AWS ensures the user can only perform actions in the allowed region.